Abbas-Borji/ILSB/README.md

 # ILSB
-An android application for IEEE LIU Student Branch built using Java / XML / PHP / MySQL
+An android application for IEEE LIU Student Branch built using Java / XML / PHP / MySQL.